 Microsoft Office Suite:

 For any administrative roles, you should be a Microsoft Office Suite (MOS) whizz.
 You need to solve any issues that come up for both yourself and other staff, and you should be able to create professional documents, spreadsheets, and powerpoints.
 A thorough understanding of Excel becomes increasingly important as you take on more responsibility for a business’s finances.

 As well as excelling at Excel, you should be proficient in QuickBooks.
 Like MOS, QuickBooks is almost the industry standard when it comes to accounting software but it also helps to have an understanding of the new breed of online accounting apps too.

-You need to have a thorough understanding of the various accounting methods that may be used in a workplace.
-You need to understand basic and business accounting, payroll administration and how to read financial documents.
+You need to have a thorough understanding of the various accounting methods that may be used in the workplace.
+You need to understand basic and business accounting, payroll administration, and how to read financial documents.

 Business Methods & Procedures:

 It will be expected that you understand what goes into running a business and it’s not enough to understand an organization’s procedures: you need to be able to understand why businesses implement those types of procedures are in place to begin with.
 You will need to have a basic understanding of regulations, taxation, ethics, communication tools, and marketing techniques so that you are able to apply your knowledge as necessary.